dylanhantula/core/README.md

 - requirements.txt needs to be at the top level of the repo otherwise Google App Engine doesn't find Flask properly

 TODO:
-1. Figure out how to safely get Firebase config for front and back end 1a.
-Get sensitive files out of VCS
+1. Reconfigure navigation bar and router
-2. Reconfigure navigation bar and router
+2. Show profile when user is signed in
-3. Add publically available sign up for new members
+3. Integrate with a Material UI component
-4. Add
+3. Get server port from env var
 4. Error handling (i.e. what happens if Firebase is unreachable?)
 5. Allow two profiles for signing up: coach and athelete